Provided here are several examples of the type of problem you may be asked to solve during your M3 Challenge.

 Used with the permission of the Mathematical Association of America.

-Level 3: M3 Challenge Archives: Outstanding Solution Papers
+Level 3: M3 Challenge Archives: Past Problems and Outstanding Solution Papers

 Go to the M3 Challenge archive to see the: